rubcc95/string_art/README.md

 More detailed instructions on how to use the application will be published in future versions.

-Compiled versions of the gui app can be found here: [Download Link](https://drive.google.com/drive/folders/1rw7rob-bZZ0zcl9-m8sMnJFaNBLR5nBS?usp=sharing)
+Compiled versions of the gui app can be found [here](https://drive.google.com/drive/folders/1rw7rob-bZZ0zcl9-m8sMnJFaNBLR5nBS?usp=sharing).

 ## Download Links